-\begin{proof} Since the measure on $\ephr$ is invariant under permutations of the edges, the pdf of chord length for any chord skipping $k$ edges must be the same as the pdf for the length of the chord joining $v_1$ and $v_{k+1}$.
+\begin{pf} Since the measure on $\widehat{\operatorname{Pol}}_3(n;\vec{1})$ is invariant under permutations of the edges, the p.d.f. of chord length for any chord skipping $k$ edges must be the same as the p.d.f. for the length of the chord joining $v_1$ and $v_{k+1}$.
 But this chord is a diagonal of the fan triangulation, so its length is the coordinate $d_{k-1}$ of the fan triangulation polytope $P_n(\vec{1})$.
-Since these chord lengths don't depend on dihedral angles, their expectations over polygon space are equal to their expectations over $P_n(\vec{1})$ by \eqref{eq:duistermaat heckman product} of Theorem~\ref{theorem:mp}, which applies by Theorem~\ref{thm:symplectic closed polygons}.
-But the expectation of a power of a coordinate over a region is simply a coordinate of the corresponding center of mass.
-We obtained the results in the table by a direct computer calculation using~\texttt{polymake}~\cite{Gawrilow:2000vl}, which decomposes the polytopes into simplices and computes the center of mass as a weighted sum of simplex centers of mass. \end{proof}
+Since these chord lengths do not depend on dihedral angles, their expectations over polygon space are equal to their expectations over $P_n(\vec{1})$ by (\ref{eqduistermaatheckmanproduct}) of Theorem~\ref{theoremmp}, which applies by Theorem~\ref{thmsymplecticclosedpolygons}.
+But the expectation of the $p$th power of a coordinate over a region is simply a coordinate of the corresponding $p$th center of mass.
+We obtained the results in the table by a direct computer calculation using~\emph{polymake}~\cite {Gawrilow2000vl}, which decomposes the polytopes into simplices and computes the center of mass as a weighted sum of simplex centers of mass. \end{pf}

 It would be very interesting to get a general formula for these polytope centers of mass.